Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear idea of where you’d like to be within the next year or two years?
-Failing to set achievable goals will hinder progress.
-Set clear, short and long-term objectives, prioritizing those with the most impact on your career advancement.
-To increase your satisfaction at work, ensure that these goals are in line with your personal needs.
+Have you got a crystal clear picture of where you’d like be in the next year, or two years?
+Failing to set achievable goals can slow progress.
+Set clear short and long-term goals that prioritize those that will have the greatest impact on career advancement.
+To increase your satisfaction at work Make sure these goals are in line with your personal needs.

-Building relationships that are meaningful can lead to new job opportunities and advancements in your current position.
-Building strong networks should not only target senior employees, but also peers and former colleagues, and also attendance at industry-related conferences and events.
+Creating meaningful relationships could result in better job opportunities or advancements in your current job.
+The creation of strong networks shouldn’t solely focus on senior employees but also peers and former colleagues, and also attendance at industry conferences and other events.

 - Volunteer to help with organizational tasks